bespoyasov/bookmark/README.md

 </div>
 ```

-Or pick bookmarks by class `bookmark` and start script like usually jQuery plugin:
+Or mark bookmarks by class `bookmark` and start script like a jQuery plugin:

 ```html
 <div class="foo">